tubearchivist/docs/mkdocs/docs/search.md

     - Note the omitted term after the primary key, this will show all videos from the channel *Tom Scott* that are no longer active on YouTube.

 ## Channel
 Start with the `channel:` **primary keyword** to search for channels matching your query.
-This will search through the *channel name* and *channel description* fields.
+This will search through the *channel name*, *channel description* and *channel tags* fields.
 Narrow your search down with secondary keywords:

 - `subscribed:` is a boolean value, search for channels that you are subscribed to or not.
 - `active:` is a boolean value, to search for channels that are still active on YouTube or that are no longer active.